Mdarsh/Mlops/README.md

 # MLOPS:ML integrating with Devops
-## Hello everyone, TODAY I am going to integrate Machine Learning with DevOps .
+ Hello everyone, TODAY I am going to integrate Machine Learning with DevOps.
 So, I am going to train my model  and predict accuracy by using Devops.

 ## Project Overview :